etcd-io/website/content/en/docs/v3.6/downgrades/downgrade_3_6.md

 COMMENT
 ```

+{{% alert title="Note" color="info" %}}
-**NOTE:** Once downgrade is enabled, the cluster will remain operating with v3.5 protocol even if all the servers are still running the v3.6 binary, unless the downgrade is canceled with `etcdctl downgrade cancel`
+Once downgrade is enabled, the cluster will remain operating with v3.5 protocol even if all the servers are still running the v3.6 binary, unless the downgrade is canceled with `etcdctl downgrade cancel`
+{{% /alert %}}

 #### Step 5: stop one existing etcd server